LaPreprint/typst/lapreprint.typ

   doi: none,
   heading-numbering: "1.a.i",
   open-access: true,

-  // A list of index terms to display after the abstract.
+  // A list of keywords to display after the abstract
   keywords: (),
   margin: (),
   paper-size: "us-letter",